delete/django_server_setup/README.md

 ## Six: Now, the Django process...

-* Create a directory at home with the same name of your project:
+#### Create a directory at home with the same name of your project, install django and create a new project:
 ```sh
 $ mkdir ~/PROJECT_NAME